Exodia-World/exodia.world-eth/README.md

     ./solhint-x

 Run the above command to lint our contracts with Solhint.
-Fix all errors reported and avoid warnings whenever practical.
+Fix errors reported and avoid warnings whenever practical.

+The goal is to review the lint results for security issues.
+Use common sense at all times.

 **WARNING**: Do NOT change third-party contracts carelessly.